 ALTA Best Practices Framework

-The ALTA Best Practices Framework has been developed to assist lenders in satisfying their responsibility to manage third party vendors.
-The ALTA Best Practices Framework is comprised of the following documentation needed by a company electing to implement such a program.
+The ALTA Best Practices Framework has been developed to assist title agencies, and title insurers to optimize their practices and procedures to ensure financial and data security, operational stability, and to provide lenders with the assurances that their needs are being fulfilled.
+The ALTA Best Practices Framework is comprised of the following documentation that can be utilized by a company to implement the Best Practices program.

 ALTA Best Practices Framework: Title Insurance and Settlement Company Best Practices